 The 15th Street Garage is a 10-story, 1,100 space staff parking garage that includes a 26,000 SF central energy plant (CEP)-one of the region's largest.
-Within the CEP, a standby generation plant has five 2.8-MW generators with intelligent switching and two 20,500-gallon tanks using diesel fuel.
+Within the CEP, a standby generation plant has three 2.8-MW generators with intelligent switching and two 20,000-gallon tanks using biodiesel fuel.
 There is space to expand capacity to 14 MW in the future.
 The CEP also provides double redundancy electrical service from utility substations to on-campus transformers.
 The CEP incorporates an 11,700-ton central refrigeration plant that can be expanded to 19,500 tons.
+A category 5-hurricane hardened area for a computer center is also housed in the CEP.